 The majority of my clients are first-time outsourcers who aren’t quite sure what to expect when they get started.
 One of the most frequent concerns I hear when speaking with them at the inception of our relationship is, “What is the quality of talent that will be assigned to my team?”

-You might be considering outsourcing some of your accounting tasks, but are worried about the qualifications of offshore talent.
+But are worried about the qualifications of offshore talent.
 I take great pride in building high-performing teams that exceed my clients’ expectations.
 In fact, I recently had a client in Dallas tell me that the quality of talent they found with us in Manila was actually better than what they could have found by themselves locally, but I know that’s difficult to believe without experiencing it first-hand.
 One of my favorite aspects of my job is finding exceptional offshore talent for my clients.
 For this reason, I want to do a series of short write-ups spotlighting several members of our Manila team to try to address some of these concerns.
 I’ll start with my Manila Operations Lead, Bryan Salvador.

 By delivering seamless transitions and exceptional service, Bryan makes my life easy every single day.
 Like me, Bryan is a CPA, and like me, he started his career as an auditor.
 This taught him the importance of thoroughly understanding processes and making sure they work well, as well as the need for documentation and controls.
 According to Bryan,